Aaron98990/ways-of-the-game/law-changes.md

   penalty area)

 - Goalkeeper YC if infringes and PK is retaken
+    - "This should encourage goalkeepers not to infringe this Law." was IFAB's reasoning.
+This was already way to harsh and when VAR was introduced caused more problems as the goalkeeper off the line law was strictly applied rather than just blatant cases.
+[Women's world cup shootout yellow card dispension was applied.](https://www.si.com/soccer/2019/06/21/womens-world-cup-pk-shootouts-goalkeeper-rule-yellow-card-ifab)

 - Kick-off: ball must clearly move to be in play; can be kicked in any direction